 Open Space Parks Brush Management Program

-Of the 26,282 total acres of open space managed by the Park and Recreation Department's Open Space Division, approximately 904 acres are located within 100 feet of structures.
+Of the 27,673 total acres of open space managed by the Parks and Recreation Department's Open Space Division, approximately 916 acres are located within 100 feet of structures.
 Among other duties related to open space land management, the Open Space Division is responsible for conducting brush management (vegetation thinning) on city owned open space adjacent to privately-owned lots which are developed with "previously conforming" (legal) structures built prior to establishment of the city's first brush management regulations in 1989.

 The Open Space Division conducts brush management in accordance with Section 142.0412 of the San Diego Municipal Code and the San Diego Fire-Rescue Department's Canyon Fire Safety guidelines and policies related to brush management.

 Due to limited public access between city streets and brush management locations, crews often need to haul deadwood and cut brush more than 300 feet across steep slopes in order to haul it away.
 By offering crews access through your property, you can make the brush management program more efficient.
-If you would like to offer this access, please complete the City of San Diego/Homeowner Brush Management Access Agreement and send it to:
+If you would like to offer this access, please complete the City of San Diego/Homeowner Brush Management Access Agreement.

 Brush Management Schedule Coordinator